Frequently Asked Questions

 How do we know if the games are improving attention?

 Hopefully, you will notice it in your child’s or student’s behavior.
 However, we also include objective measures of attention in the game suite.
-Users get a baseline assessment after they have been playing for an hour.
-They are assessed again after another 6 hours of play, then every 4 hours after that.
+Users get a baseline assessment within the first hour of training.
+They are assessed again regularly to mesaure progress.

 Will the games work on a Mac?